 For more on this subject, review our Analytics guide.

 This section lets you perform A/B tests and analyze their results.
 Checkout out the A/B testing page of the docs for more information.

 This section lets you quickly implement the necessary backend for Query Suggestion.
 Checkout out our page on Query Suggestions for more information.

 This page lets you view and analyze the performance of a specific application of yours.
 You can view usage, API calls, search performance, the status of your server(s), the status of your Algolia services, and enable email or phone alerts.

 This page lets you manage your API credentials.
 You can see all the API Keys for the application selected in the sidebar.
 You can also generate new keys for this application.
 To learn more, refer to our page on API Keys.

 All of these keys must be kept secure: they could give access to your data, settings, and analytics.

-This page is only available for Enterprise plans.
+This page is only available for plans with the Enterprise add-on.
 It lets you track latency: the speed at which your users get search results.

 The default section, DSN (Distributed Search Network), features a world map broken down by region, which allows you to see where your users are in relation to your servers.